+What Is 85 Of A 7 Year Sentence?
 When someone must serve 85% of a 7-year sentence, it means they are required to complete most of their prison time before becoming eligible for release or parole.
-Many states, including Kansas, use the “85% rule” for violent or serious…
+Many states, including Kansas,…

+Is It Worse To Be Charged With Assault Or Battery?
 Battery is generally worse than assault because it includes physical contact or injury.
 Assault involves a threat or attempt to harm someone, while battery means actual touching or violence.
-The difference may seem small, but it changes the level of…
+The…

+Is Bail Like Probation?
 Bail and probation are both legal terms used in the criminal justice system, but they serve different purposes and apply at different stages of a case.
-While they may both involve conditions that a person must follow, they are not…
+While they may both involve conditions that a person must…

 No, you do not go to jail if you bond out; bonding out is what allows you to avoid staying in jail while your criminal case is pending.
 When someone is arrested and a bond is granted, paying the bond…

+How Long Can A Jail Hold You For Immigration?
 When a person is arrested and suspected of being in the country without legal status, local law enforcement may place an immigration hold.
-This holds alerts Immigration and Customs Enforcement (ICE) to take custody.
-Many people wonder how long a…
+This holds alerts Immigration and Customs Enforcement (ICE)…

+What Are The Different Levels Of Burglary?
 Burglary is the unlawful entry into a building or property with the intent to commit a crime, usually theft or vandalism.
-The law divides burglary into different levels or degrees depending on how serious the offense is.
-Factors such as…
+The law divides burglary into different levels or degrees depending on how…

 What You Need to Know Before Calling a Bondsman Alcohol-related arrests are among the most common reasons people find themselves needing a bail bond.
 Whether it’s a DUI, DWI, public intoxication, or a more serious alcohol-fueled offense, understanding how bail…